This gluten-free German chocolate cake has layers of moist chocolate cake and rich coconut pecan frosting that's decadent and delicious!

 - Granulated sugar - Granulated sugar adds a clean sweetness.

-- Brown sugar - Brown sugar adds a deeper note
+- Brown sugar - Brown sugar adds a deeper, toffee-like note to the cake and frosting.

 - Non-dairy milk - You can use almond milk, oat milk, or soy milk.